makkzone/neuro-san-ui/build_scripts/customBuilds/README.md

 For example, you might want to create a build that only includes the Neuro-san/MAA UI part of the application and excludes other features.
 This is possible with the customer builds feature.

-If you do not specify a custom build target, the default build target is used which includes the entire application.

 It is anticipated that custom builds will be handled via "set-and-forget" in CI.
 This README is to give you some more in-depth information in case you need to troubleshoot or understand the process better, or create your own custom build.

 ## Using Custom Builds
 The environment variable `BUILD_TARGET` is used both at build time and runtime to create custom builds.
+If you do not specify a custom build target, the default build target `all` is used which includes the entire
+application: all pages and all features.

 ### Build time
 Normally, this procedure would be performed automatically by CI, but if you need to perform it manually for whatever